scality/Zenko/docs/Installation/topics/Setting_Up_a_Cluster.rst

+.. _Setting Up a Cluster:

 Setting Up a Cluster
 ####################

+While it is possible to run Zenko on a single machine, it’s designed for Kubernetes cluster operation.
+If you can set up a Kubernetes cluster on your own, review the :ref:`General Cluster Requirements` and skip to :ref:`Installing Zenko`.

+Much of the complexity of installing Zenko involves deploying a suitable cluster.
+Scality supports MetalK8s, a Kubernetes engine that is optimized for the Zenko use case.
+You can set up a cluster quickly using `MetalK8s <https://github.com/scality/metalk8s/>`__, Scality's open-source Kubernetes cluster project.

 The following section describes general cluster requirements, which are tested on MetalK8s.
 Because MetalK8s is designed to operate without support from public cloud resources, the following sizing requirements are assumed good for other cloud Kubernetes deployments, where such resources are preinstalled and available on demand.

 .. _General Cluster Requirements: